sunpy/sunpy/doc/source/guide/spectra.rst

-Now let us say we want to isolate the interesting bit (which starts around 10:38) from the boring background; there is a method called :py:meth:`in_interval` that allows us to take the part of an image that is within a specified interval.
+Now let us say we want to isolate the interesting bit (which starts around 10:38) from the boring background; there is a method called :py:meth:`in_interval() <sunpy.spectra.spectrogram.LinearTimeSpectrogram.in_interval>` that allows us to take the part of an image that is within a specified interval.
 Leaving out the second argument it defaults to the end time of the file.